DataDog/kics/documentation/rules/terraform/azure/rdp_is_exposed_to_the_internet.md

   id: "efbf6449-5ec5-4cfe-8f15-acc51e0d787c"
   display_name: "RDP Is Exposed To The Internet"
   cloud_provider: "azure"
-  platform: "Terraform"
+  framework: "Terraform"
   severity: "HIGH"
   category: "Networking and Firewall"
 ---
 ## Metadata

-**Name:** `azure/rdp_is_exposed_to_the_internet`

-**Query Name** `RDP Is Exposed To The Internet`

 **Id:** `efbf6449-5ec5-4cfe-8f15-acc51e0d787c`

 **Cloud Provider:** azure

-**Platform** Terraform
+**Framework:** Terraform

 **Severity:** High

 **Category:** Networking and Firewall

+#### Learn More

+ - [Provider Reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule)

-## Description
+### Description

  Remote Desktop Protocol (RDP) on port 3389 should not be exposed directly to the internet as it creates a significant security risk by allowing potential attackers to attempt brute force attacks against your virtual machines.
 When network security rules allow TCP traffic on port 3389 from internet sources (using '*', '0.0.0.0', '/0', 'internet', or 'any' as source_address_prefix), they effectively expose your systems to potential unauthorized access.
 To mitigate this risk, either deny inbound traffic to port 3389 (access = 'Deny'), use a different protocol, or restrict source addresses to specific trusted IP addresses rather than allowing access from anywhere.

-#### Learn More

- - [Provider Reference](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/network_security_rule)

 ## Compliant Code Examples